Tailoring your résumé to every role you apply for can improve your chances of getting the job.

 - Use your knowledge of the employer.

-Leave out anything that isn't directly relevant to the employer and outline any work experience and skills that match the employer’s keywords.
+Leave out anything that isn't directly relevant to the employer and outline your work experience and skills that match the employer’s keywords.
 Find a résumé template that matches the type of business.
-A basic, easy to read layout is your best bet in most cases, but there are always exceptions (e.g. if you are applying for a job in a creative field) so use your knowledge of the employer and industry to decide how to present your résumé.
+A basic, easy to read layout is your best bet in most cases, but there are always exceptions.
+For example, if you are applying for a job in a creative field.
+Use your knowledge of the employer and industry to decide how to present your résumé.